Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you are interested in getting a removable retainer instead of a permanent retainer, or your dentist recommends one as a supplement to your permanent retainer, you can get custom-made removable clear Essix retainers online from Sporting Smiles.

-They make it easy to order your impression kit, make your impressions, and then send them into a lab where professionally trained technicians will craft your clear retainers.
-You can also choose whether you want standard Essix retainers or Essix Plus which are extra durable.
+They make it easy to order your impression kit, make your impressions, and then send them to a lab where professionally trained technicians will craft your clear retainers.
+You can also choose whether you want standard Essix retainers or Essix Plus, which are extra durable.
+If you are getting the removable ones, you need to take care of them.

 Order your retainers now, and get 10% off your order with promo code SMILE10.